DC8-PhD: Simulation of thermal, hydraulic and mechanical stress distribution in heterogeneous layered reservoirs

 The University of Edinburgh

-Anas Sidahmed is a Sudanese-Canadian engineer, researcher and software developer specialized in reservoir engineering, numerical simulation, coding and renewable energy.
-He lives in Calgary, AB, Canada.
+Anas Sidahmed is an engineer, researcher, and software developer specializing in reservoir engineering, numerical simulation, coding, and renewable energy.
+He holds a BSc and an MSc in Reservoir Engineering from the University of Khartoum and the University of Alberta, respectively.